Adel Bordbari

 To die by your side, well, the pleasure, the privilege is mine

-Some Girls Are Bigger Than Others is odd! there’s a weird effect at the beginning where the volume goes down and comes back up again, making me wonder if something’s wrong with my device. probably a mistake but later embraced? this also includes a little bit of strings.
-I don’t quite understand the text but it could, again, be a frustrated guy walking and overhearing people cheap talk and gossip. he discovers that these have always been the only one concern of humans, while he’s among the few romantics who would cherish even a beloved one’s pillow. honestly, I just think they wanted to have 10 songs, hence this song.
+Some Girls Are Bigger Than Others is odd!
+There’s a strange effect at the beginning where the volume drops and comes back up, making me think something was wrong with my device.
+Probably a mistake they embraced.
+There are a few strings here too.
+I don’t fully grasp the lyrics, but it could be about a frustrated guy walking around, overhearing shallow gossip.
+He realizes that this has always been humanity’s main concern, while he’s one of the few romantics who would cherish even a beloved’s pillow.
+Honestly, I think they just needed a tenth track—hence this song.

 Send me the pillow that you dream on